New Avenue of Investigation for Cancer Therapy Discovered at Carnegie Mellon Qatar

 El Marabti said he intends to incorporate research into his career as a physician.

-"I spent the summer doing research at Memorial Sloane Kettering working in a similar area," he said.
-"I'm not sure what field I would like to pursue when I finish medical school, perhaps oncology, but I know that research will be a part of my career."
+“I spent the summer doing research at Memorial Sloan Kettering (Cancer Center) working in a similar area,” he said.
+“I’m not sure what field I would like to pursue when I finish medical school, perhaps oncology, but I know that research will be a part of my career.”

-Carnegie Mellon University in Qatar offers undergraduate degree programs in biological sciences, business administration, computational biology, computer science and information systems.
-Students are encouraged to participate in research to hone their skills in creative problem solving and scientific inquiry.
+CMU-Q offers undergraduate degree programs in biological sciences, business administration, computational biology, computer science and information systems.
+Students are encouraged to participate in research to hone their skills in creative problem-solving and scientific inquiry.